What is a Reverse Stock Split? Securities Lawyer 101

-A reverse stock split reduces the number of a company’s shares outstanding and increases its share price proportionately.
+A reverse split reduces the number of a company’s shares outstanding and increases its share price proportionately.
 For example, if a shareholder owns 1,000 shares of a company’s stock and it declares a one for ten reverse split (1:10), the shareholder will own a total of 100 shares after the split.

 Are the company’s existing shares outstanding diluted when a company enacts a reverse stock split?

 Unlike an issuance of new shares, a stock split does not dilute the ownership interests of existing shareholders.
-If a company does not reduce its authorized shares in proportion to a reverse stock split–and it can elect not to do so–the company will be able to issue more shares in the future which will dilute the existing shares that were reduced as a result of the reverse stock split.
+If a company does not reduce its authorized shares in proportion to a reverse split–and it can elect not to do so–the company will be able to issue more shares in the future which will dilute the existing shares that were reduced as a result of the reverse stock split.